krishnaw14/CS663-CourseProject/README.md

 Broad Outline of work to be done:

-- [ ] Generate an ellipse Dataset with varying eccentricities and semi-major axis
 - [ ] Build a basic Model
 - [ ] Replicate the results on MNIST dataset
+- [ ] Generate an ellipse Dataset with varying eccentricities and semi-major axis (2 degrees of freedoms)
+- [ ] Infogans - try c with 1 dimension and 2 dimension or 3 diemnsion - see what the dimensions capture
+- [ ] Try on some other binary images shape dataset, e.g., Horse shape or zebra shapes

 - [ ] Add more references
-- [ ] Insights
+- [ ] Insights - Verify the generalizabilty of the network to other datsets
 - [ ] Report
 - [ ] Presentation